-The map above is based on live contact reports from radio amateurs made via the DX Cluster network.
-If a contact report includes the word “aurora” or the letters “AU” or “AUR” in the comments part of the report, or has an “a” following the signal quality report, it will be plotted on the live map.
-Very occasionally, text in the comments section may include unintended trigger characters which are registered in error as an auroral report.
-Click here to see the latest reports.
-Typical auroral contact reports look like these:
+The maps above are based on live contact reports from radio amateurs made via the DX Cluster network.
+If a contact report includes the word “aurora” or the letters “AU” or “AUR” in the comments part of the report, or has an “a” appended to the signal quality report, it will be plotted on the live map.
+Very occasionally, text in the comments section may include unintended trigger characters which are registered in error as an auroral contact.
+Click here to see the textual reports to confirm them.
+Typical contact reports look like these:

 <example> DL1YAW 144074.5 GM4BYF hrd 52a jo41 1549 12 May 2021 G7RAU 144070.0 SM7GVF IN79JX(AU>JO77GA qtf20 32a h 1548 12 May 2021 EW6X 144047.1 UA3MBJ 56A 1529 12 May 2021 G8HGN 50155.0 MM5DWW 55a 1529 12 May 2021 </example>

 The map is auto-refreshed approximately once per minute.
 It’s generated by the application LiveMUF by Dave Edwards, G7RAU.
 This application is available to licenced radio amateurs to produce their own propagation maps.

 Yellow arcs signify auroral reflection zones for the stations reporting auroral contacts.

 White parallel lines crossing the map = day/night terminator

 The data block in the bottom left corner includes the date and the start/end times for the 30 minute period of the current map in UTC.

 View the Real-time Auroral Electrojet data from Kyoto, Japan: [link]